elihoenig/elihoenig.github.io/index.md

 </div>

 ## Research focus
 I study how the tunable electronic and structural properties of nanomaterials shape their interactions with liquids, ions, and redox-active molecules.
 Much of my work centers on two-dimensional materials (graphene, transition-metal dichalcogenides, and hexagonal boron nitride) which span the full range of electronic behavior from metals to semiconductors to insulators.
 By stacking, functionalizing, and electrostatically gating these materials, I design devices that serve as both scientific probes and engineering platforms.

-My approach is pluralistic: I engineer devices for specific applications, design experiments with well-defined scientific hypotheses, and (often most fruitfully) pursue interesting physical phenomena when they happen to emerge.
+I value collaboration and invest heavily in building robust lab-scale hardware, software, and automation infrastructure, as well as mentoring junior scientists and engineers.
 ## Contact

 Personal email: elihoenig(at)gmail.com<br>